 Graham Cracker Crust

 - In a small bowl, mix the crushed graham crackers, sugar, and butter until combined.
+If it's not coming together add an extra Tablespoon of butter.
 Evenly distribute the crumb mixture into the liners.
+Bake for 5 minutes and then remove from oven.
+Turn the oven down to 325°F.

 - In a large bowl, beat cream cheese and sugar with an electric mixer.
 Then mix in eggs, sour cream, and vanilla.